Blendify/blender-manual/trunk/blender_docs/manual/animation/constraints/transform/transform_cache.rst

 Transform Cache Constraint
 **************************

-The *Transform Cache Constraint* is used to stream animations made at the transformation matrix level (for example rigid bodies, or camera movements).
+The *Transform Cache Constraint* is used to stream animations from :doc:`Alembic </files/import_export/alembic>` made at the transformation matrix level (for example rigid bodies, or camera movements).

+When :doc:`importing an Alembic file </files/import_export/alembic>`,
+Transform Cache constraints are automatically added to objects with animated transforms.
+For time-varying meshes (so deforming animations), the :doc:`Mesh Sequence Cache modifier </modeling/modifiers/modify/mesh_sequence_cache>` is used.

 Options